vmware-labs/wasm-workers-server/docs/docs/languages/zig.md

     }
     ```

-5. In this case, you need to compile the project to Wasm ([WASI](https://wasi.dev/)).
+5. Compile the project

     ```bash
-    zig build -Dtarget="wasm32-wasi"
+    zig build-exe src/main.zig \
+        --name worker \
+        -mexec-model=reactor \
+        -target wasm32-wasi \
+        --mod worker::lib/worker.zig \
+        --deps worker
     ```

+    You can also use a build script to build the project with a simple `zig build`, please find some inspiration in our [zig examples](https://github.com/vmware-labs/wasm-workers-server/tree/main/examples/).

 6. Run your worker with `wws`.
 If you didn't download the `wws` server yet, check our [Getting Started](../get-started/quickstart.md) guide.